Egungun

-Egungun, Yoruba language: Egúngún, also known as Ará Ọ̀run (The collective dead) in the broadest sense is any Yoruba masquerade or masked, costumed figure.
+Egungun (Yoruba language: Egúngún, also known as Ará Ọ̀run; "the collective dead") in the broadest sense is any Yoruba masquerade or masked, costumed figure.
 More specifically, it is a Yoruba masquerade for ancestor reverence, or the ancestors themselves as a collective force.
 Eégún is the reduced form (abbreviation through syllable elision) of the word egúngún and has the same meaning.
-There is a misconception that Eegun/Egun (Yoruba language: Eégún) is the singular form, or that it represents the ancestors while Egúngún is the masquerade or the plural form.
-This misconception is common in the Americas by Orisa devotees that do not speak Yorùbá language as a vernacular.
+(Note: There is a misconception that Eegun/Egun (Yoruba language: Eégún) is the singular form, or that it represents the ancestors while Egúngún is the masquerade or the plural form.
+This misconception is common in the Americas by Orisa devotees that do not speak Yorùbá language as a vernacular.)
 Egungun is a visible manifestation of the spirits of departed ancestors who periodically revisit the human community for remembrance, celebration, and blessings.